Cleveland Clinic logo

 Where is Bowman’s capsule located?

-Bowman’s capsule is located in the renal cortex, part of your kidney.
-The kidneys are located below your ribcage and behind your belly.
-Usually, there is one kidney on either side of your spine.
-The kidneys reside between your intestines and diaphragm.
-Each kidney is connected to your bladder by a tube called a ureter.
+Bowman’s capsule is in the renal cortex, part of your kidney.
+Your kidneys are in your back, below your rib cage.
+Usually, you have one kidney on either side of your spine.
+Your kidneys are between your intestines and diaphragm.
+Each kidney connects to your bladder by a tube called a ureter.

 Conditions and Disorders